-- Be performed with the same number of Configured Customers, Active Customers, and Driver load used for the Measurement Interval.
-The vcfg.properties file may be changed to have a shorter run time with a single Phase. - Be in Steady State - Satisfy the Response Time constraints in Clause 5.5.1.2. - Satisfy the Transaction Mix requirements listed in Clause 5.3.1. - o Be at or above 95% of the Reported Throughput with no errors - Match all Driver and SUT configuration settings used during the Measurement Interval
+- Be performed with the same number of Configured Customers and Driver load used for the Measurement Interval.
+The vcfg.properties file may be changed to have a shorter run time with a single Phase. - Be in Steady State - Satisfy the Response Time constraints in Clause 5.5.1.2. - Satisfy the Transaction Mix requirements listed in Clause 5.3.1. - Since the Test Sponsor is required to power down one of the Nodes in the Cluster, the expected throughput of the Data Accessibility tests needs to be adjusted to running with fewer hardware resources.
+Given a Node count of N used in the Measured Configuration, the throughput of the Data Accessibility test must be at or above ((N-1)/N) 90% of the Reported Throughput with no errors before the power loss failure is induced.

+• Match all Driver and SUT configuration settings used during the Measurement Interval